 If you and your team walk into every brainstorming session hoping to come up with an amazing new idea, you’re setting yourself up for failure.
 Putting too much pressure on the outcome can stifle creativity and cause team members to keep quiet out of fear of looking “wrong.”

-To make your brainstorming sessions as productive as possible, keep the flow moving.
+To make your brainstorming sessions as productive as possible, keep them moving.
 Let people call out ideas and write every thought down—even if it’s one that clearly isn’t going to work.

-Wait until the meeting is over to weed through the “good” and “bad” ideas.
-The point of your brainstorming session isn’t to always nail the outcome, it’s to get the juices flowing.
+Wait until the meeting is over to follow-up and sort through the “good” and “bad” ideas.
+The point of your brainstorming session isn’t to nail the outcome, it’s to get the juices flowing.

-Oh, and you can do brainstorming as a group relatively easily, even if you’ve got teammates in different countries.
-Some video conferencing software out there will let you do screen sharing too, which lets you see each other’s working documents in real time.
-However!
-Certain tools take this one step further, letting your team make annotations in a document live, right in the screen share:
+You can do brainstorming as a group relatively easily, even with team members in different countries.
+There’s some great video conferencing software out there which will let you do screen sharing, meaning you can see each other’s working documents in real time.
+Certain tools take this one step further, letting your team make annotations in a document live, right when you’re screen-sharing:

 2. Onboarding meetings

-Bringing someone new to your team typically involves a lot of conversations, training, and meetups.
-You need to get familiar with your new team member, and they need to understand their role in the team (and company).
+Bringing in a new team member typically involves a lot of conversations, training, and meetups.
+You need to get familiar with your new employee, and they need to understand their role in the team (and company).

-While some onboarding tasks can be done independently, it’s hard to truly welcome a new employee and bring them up to speed without at least a few in-person (or video call) meetings.
-This is not something you want to do over email.
+While some onboarding tasks can be done independently, it’s hard to truly welcome new team members and bring them up to speed without at least a few face-to-face (or video call) meetings.

 Have a plan.
-Before each onboarding meeting, whether it’s just one-on-one or with an entire team, set an intention or goal so everyone understands the purpose of the conversation.
+Before each onboarding meeting, whether it’s a one-on-one or with an entire team, set an intention or goal so everyone understands the purpose of the conversation.

 This allows your new hire to immediately understand what is expected of them so they can focus on the right material.
 Plus, it makes sure your existing team comes prepared and the meeting can set off on the right foot.

-Even if the purpose of the meeting is to get to know each other and have a bit of fun, make that clear in your agenda.
+Even if the purpose of the meeting is simply to get to know each other with icebreakers and have a bit of fun, make that clear in your agenda.

 3. Kickoff meetings

-Kicking off a new project or getting started with a new client involves a lot of information—and it often includes minute details or insights that are difficult to retain in an email or chat.
+Kicking off a new project or getting started with a new client involves a lot of information—and it often includes minute details or insights that are difficult to retain in emails or group chats.